+▶ Disabled

 ▶ Full Initial

 ▶ Partial Initial

+Default)

-All USB devices are functional in the operating system and during the POST.
+All USB devices are disabled before the OS boot process completes.

 ▶ Partial Initial

 Part of the USB devices are disabled before the OS boot process completes.

-(Default)

 This item is configurable only when Fast Boot is set to Enabled.
 This function is disabled when Fast Boot is set to Ultra Fast.